 At SEON, our manual lookup function allows you to quickly gather the digital footprint of a user using only their email address or phone number, supporting 50+ social media and web platforms already (and growing).

-You can use it as a Chrome extension or an API, and it comes built into our fraud prevention stack, where you can use it to automatically apply risk scores to transactions.
+You can use it as an API, and it comes built into our fraud prevention stack, where you can use it to automatically apply risk scores to transactions.

 Try it here: